etching-net/etching-net.github.io/README.md

 ### What is this?

 **Etching.net** is a volunteer-curated [list of Bitcoin digital artifacts](#bitcoin-artifacts-by-ordinal) that exemplify longstanding cultural value.
-Anyone can contribute a record to the index.
+Anyone can contribute a record of historical significance to the index.

 A [project to inscribe important information](https://github.com/users/etching-net/projects/1) on the Bitcoin network base layer is also organized here.
 You can learn more about the underlying technology at the [Ordinals website](https://ordinals.com).